 Social media gives you options to distribute this content.
 When you share your professional growth, you establish yourself as a humble learner who is passionate about your career track.
 Not to mention, it shows your enthusiasm for the sports industry.

 Initiate Monthly Check-Ins

-When you’re in your first year of your sports career, you want to be proactive in seeking out feedback.
+When you’re in the first year of your sports career, you want to be proactive in seeking out feedback.
 If you wait for your supervisors and managers to speak up, you may be left wondering where you stand.

 This is not an uncommon situation.
-In fact a September 2016 study from Leadership IQ found that fewer than half of employees know if they’re doing a good job.
+In fact, a September 2016 study from Leadership IQ found that fewer than half of employees know if they’re doing a good job.

-If you’re wondering about your performance, you may experience a lot of stress and start to second guess yourself.
+If you’re wondering about your performance, you may experience a lot of stress and start to second-guess yourself.
 Instead, show how much you value your manager’s input by asking them for specific criticism.

 Create a self-evaluation document that details how you’re growing and what you want to improve on.
 This way, if management doesn’t have time for a sit-down, you can present them with a document they can contribute to whenever their schedule allows.

-Just like a rookie in the big leagues, you’re excited about new opportunities and focused on building sustainable, successful career as you work in sports.
+Just like a rookie in the big leagues, you’re excited about new opportunities and focused on building a sustainable, successful career as you work in sports.
 With these simple habits and techniques, you’re setting yourself up for an awesome first year in the workforce.